alexcochran/resume/README.md

 ## Usage

 The goal of this project is to provide a quick, easy way to get started with the JSON Resume format.
-Just fork the code over to your profile, open the project in an environment that consumes Dev Containers, and get started.
+Just fork the code over to your profile, open the project in Visual Studio Code with the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), and get started.

+The [JSON Resume schema](https://jsonresume.org/schema/) is configured with the editor to lint and provide field field suggestions.

 ### Scripts